 I didn't quite realize how rigid my actions were until I left the city and visited my parents in Kentucky.
 Riding in a car alone, touching door knobs only touched by us, it felt good for a moment to not have coronavirus at the forefront of my mind.

-When staying in Connecticut, I walked the dogs maskless, never passing another person on the small suburban street where I stayed.
+Even when I stayed in Connecticut shortly, I took comfort in the fact that when I walked the dogs maskless, I would never pass another person on the small suburban street where I stayed.

 So, why New York?